Video Reasoning without Training: Related Work

 \textbf{Inference-time Reasoning Methods.} Inference-time optimization methods~\citep{chefer2023attend,rout2025rbmodulation} have gained popularity in diffusion models for improving control and consistency.
 Recent works have explored eliciting reasoning capabilities from LLMs at inference time~\citep{wang2024cotnoprompt,fu2025deepconf}, aiming to reduce computational cost and improve interpretability.
 Decoding strategies such as CoT-Decoding \citep{wang2024cotnoprompt} modifies token selection to surface latent reasoning traces, while ThinkLogit \citep{zhang2025logit} manipulates logits with guidance from a smaller preference model to induce longer reasoning chains.
 In parallel, sampling-based methods such as min-p \citep{Nguyen2024MinPSampling} and the concurrent approach top-h \citep{Potraghloo2025TopHDecoding} restrict candidate tokens based on probability thresholds or rank cutoffs, improving fluency but without explicitly targeting reasoning.
 Our method is orthogonal to these approaches: rather than filtering outputs, we optimize the model’s intrinsic token distributions during inference and show consistent improvements even when combined with min-p and top-h sampling-based methods.

-Other line of works utilize steering to modify the model's behavior for reasoning tasks~\citep{azizi2025asc,belitsky2025cache}. ~\citep{azizi2025asc} modifies the hidden states of the model to compress CoT traces by relying on a reasoning-trained model to distinguish concise from verbose reasoning.
-KV Cache Steering~\citep{belitsky2025cache} presents a one-shot intervention in the key-value cache to induce reasoning in small LLMs with steering vectors derived from GPT-4o~\citep{openai2024gpt4o}.
-In contrast to these works that have indirect reliance on a \textit{reasoning-trained} model, we propose an inference-optimization technique that modulates the value-cache to enhance reasoning using only the entropy of the model's output as objective\textit{ without any reliance on external model or data}.
+Other line of works utilize steering to modify the model's behavior for reasoning tasks~\citep{azizi2025asc,belitsky2025cache}.
+ASC~\citep{azizi2025asc} modifies the hidden states of the model to compress CoT traces by relying on a reasoning-trained model to distinguish concise from verbose reasoning.
+KV-Cache Steering~\citep{belitsky2025cache} presents a one-shot intervention in the key-value cache to induce reasoning in small LLMs with steering vectors derived from GPT-4o~\citep{openai2024gpt4o}.
+In contrast to these works that have \textit{indirect reliance on a reasoning-trained} model, we propose an inference-optimization technique that modulates the value-cache to elicit reasoning using the model’s own entropy as intrinsic feedback\textit{ without any reliance on external model or data}.